A Quick Takachiho Gorge and Takachiho, Japan Travel Guide

 Takachiho Gamadase Market

-Takachiho Gamadase Market is a great little roadside stand to stop for souvenirs and local products.
-It also has a restaurant that has high-quality Takachiho beef that you can select from the market and grill yourself.
+Takachiho Gamadase Market is a great little roadside stand that is the perfect stop for souvenirs and local products.
+It also has a restaurant that sells high-quality Takachiho beef that you can select from the market and grill yourself.

 Location: 1099-1 Mitai, Takachiho, Nishiusuki District, Miyazaki 882-1101, Japan // MAP

 Takachiho Gorge is Takachiho’s most famous attraction for numerous reasons.
 This narrow chasm originally formed due to the cooling of volcanic matter creating the rugged landscape and cascading waterfalls throughout the gorge.
-The most famous of these waterfalls is the Manai Waterfall which has been noted as one of the top 100 waterfalls in Japan on numerous occasions.
+The most famous of these waterfalls is the Manai Waterfall which has been regarded as one of the top 100 waterfalls in Japan annually.

 Of course, viewing Takachiho Gorge from above at one of the viewpoints is a terrific way to observe the gorge but another way to experience it is by boat!
 Takachiho Gorge has a boat service where you can rent a row boat to take on the calm waters to view the waterfalls and cliffs up close.